 What about locking your money up for a longer period of time?
-You might be able to get a 3.5 percent guaranteed rate on a 10-year fixed annuity, but you'd face hefty surrender charges if you cashed it in before the 10 years elapses.
+You might be able to get a 3.5% guaranteed rate on a 10-year fixed annuity, but you'd face hefty surrender charges if you were to cash it in before the 10-year point.

 Historical Safe Investment Returns

-If you retired in 2003 and you had only invested in safe, interest-bearing accounts, you would have found it difficult to maintain your standard of living post-retirement.
-Inflation would have caused prices to rise while your investment income would have steadily declined.
+If you retired in 2003 and had invested only in safe, interest-bearing accounts earning between 2% and 3%, you would have found it difficult to maintain your standard of living post-retirement.
+Inflation would have caused prices to rise, while your investment income would have steadily declined.

 Start by making a retirement income plan—a timeline that shows what you have and what you'll need in future years.
-You can then see if your savings is enough to cover the gap after you have this outlined, even if it shows a low return.
+You then can see whether your savings are large enough to cover the gap after you have your cash flow outlined, even if it shows a low return.

 Safe Investment Returns